 The Peyton Anderson Foundation

-The Peyton Anderson Foundation was formed to distribute funds from the estate of Peyton Anderson, Jr. It is based on Mr. Anderson’s desire to improve and impact the communities of his own hometown and region.
-Mr. Anderson stated the people of Macon, Bibb County, and Middle Georgia had been good to him, and he in turn wished to be good to them.
-Mr. Anderson instructed the Trustees to give to “good doers,” not “do gooders.”
+The Peyton Anderson Foundation was formed to distribute funds from the estate of Peyton T. Anderson, Jr., based on his desire to improve and impact the communities of his hometown region.
+When Mr. Anderson died on April 24, 1988, he directed in his will that the bulk of his estate be used broadly for charitable purposes.

 In recognition of its 20th anniversary, the Foundation launched the Peyton Anderson Scholars program.
-Since its inception, the Foundation has awarded over $1,500,000 to 120 highly promising Bibb County students with financial need and 16 scholars have already graduated.
+The hands-on program awards college scholarships to highly promising Bibb County high school seniors who demonstrate academic promise, strong character, community involvement and financial need.